Rubber stamp: Other applications

+Automated "rubber stamp" images

 Document marking can be done from within the user's word processor.
 This can be done manually by creating the "stamps" to appear on the documents in automated document marking software for Microsoft Word.
-This allows each page to be stamped as it is printed with the user selected stamps created electronically.
+This allows each page to be stamped as it is printed with the user-selected images created electronically.

 As an art form

-Other materials besides rubber may be used to produce a stamp.
+Materials besides rubber can produce a stamp.
 Woodcut and linocut, the carving of linoleum, are art forms based on the same principles.
-Linoleum is much harder than rubber and thus requires special tools.
-Woodcut is mostly used by professional artists, requiring much talent and patience.
-Rubber carving material can be purchased, but is marketed as a child's toy and not widely used.
-Additionally, photopolymer stamps are growing in popularity.
+Linoleum is a harder material than rubber and requires additional pressure to carve.
+Woodcut is used by experienced artists, requiring both talent and patience.
+Rubber carving materials are often similar to that of linoleum and woodcut, such as sharp cutting heads, V and U tools Temporary stamps with simple designs can be carved from a potato or other semi-rigid food item.

+Furthermore, photopolymer stamps are gaining popularity.
 They are most often produced in a set of coordinated images using a clear polymer material on an acetate carrier sheet for storage and packaging.
 The stamps are peeled from the carrier sheet and applied to a clear acrylic handle.
 This allows the stamper to view the image through the handle and effect precise placement of the image where desired.
 Photopolymer stamps are generally produced in the United States for sale domestically and internationally.
-Similar clear stamps made of silicone are produced by U.S. companies in China.
 Silicone stamps have many of the same properties of the photopolymer stamps.
-The production of clear stamps makes storage of a large collection of images easier, since they are all used with just one set of various sized handles.
-They are also often very economical being produced in sets of several images which work together to form a cohesive look.
+The creation of clear stamps facilitates the storage of a sizeable image collection, as they can all be used with a single set of handles of various sizes.
+They are also often very economical, being produced in sets of several images which work together to form a cohesive look.

-There are several possibilities to vary the look of carved stamps.
-Paints, pigments and dye inks create different effects, extending the use of rubber stamping from paper to fabrics, wood, metal, glass, and so on.
-Ink pads can be purchased that allow for embossing and there are markers that can be used to ink stamp pads with colors for a multi-color look.
+Various methods can alter the appearance of carved stamps.
+Paints, pigments, and dye inks create different effects, extending the use of rubber stamping from paper to fabrics, wood, metal, glass, and so on.
+Ink pads can be purchased that allow for embossing, and there are markers that can be used to ink stamp pads with colors for a multi-color look.
 The use of rubber stamps can be combined with other materials.
-The image may be embellished by the addition of chalks, inks, paints, fibers and a variety of other ephemera and embellishments.
+The image may be embellished by the addition of chalks, inks, paints, fibers, and a variety of other ephemera and embellishments.

-Hand-carved rubber stamps are often used in mail art or artist trading cards because they tend to be small and allow the making of series.
-The TAM Rubber Stamp Archive has a collection of prints of rubber stamps mail-artists used since 1983 (see link).
+Hand-carved rubber stamps find frequent use in mail art or artist trading cards, as they are typically small and allow the creation of a series of images.
+The TAM Rubber Stamp Archive has a collection of prints of rubber stamps mail-artists have used since 1983.
 Stamping is also often used in handmade cardmaking, scrapbooking, and letterboxing.

 Stamping communities

-Stamping has become a very popular home based craft, and there are a number of forums, some with many thousands of members.
+Stamping has become a very popular home-based craft, and there are a number of forums, some with many thousands of members.
 Craft stampers tend to be associated with other paper crafts, such as card making and scrapbooking.

+Periodical publications for the stamping community have included Rubber Stamps and The Stampers' Sampler Magazine.
+The latter two periodicals appear to have stopped publishing.